NikashLamsal/AI-Extension/README.md

 # AI Extension

 AI Extension is a Chrome extension that provides quick access to various AI tools for developers and students.
+This extension includes AI-powered coding assistants, research tools, writing helpers, design tools, and more—all in one place!
 It enhances productivity by offering a neatly organized interface to access AI-powered platforms.

 ## Features
 - One-click access to top AI tools